 Keet Seel is a Navajo term meaning "Broken pottery scattered around."

 The people started building the cliff dwelling around 1250 CE but between 1272 and 1275 there was a sudden building spurt.
-Then construction slowed down until it stopped completely in 1286.
-Within 20 years the pueblo was completely abandoned, until the Navajo stumbled over it more than 300 years later.
+Then construction slowed until it stopped completely in 1286.
+Within 20 years the pueblo was completely abandoned.
+The Navajo stumbled over the site more than 300 years later.

 Archaeologists have proposed reasons for the abandonment based on changes in weather patterns.
 The Hopis tell a story more of a spiritual quest concerning the Snake and the Horn clans.
 In the Hopi story, the Horn clan forced the Snake clan out because the Snake clan children were biting other children and causing them to die.
-The story is likely an allegory for an actual historical event: as the climate got more dry rattlesnakes probably became more of a problem.
-In this case, members of the Snake clan probably relocated to the Hopi mesas as there were members of Snake clans in each of the pueblos there.
-I haven't come across a record of Horn clan migrants arriving at the Hopi mesas in the same time period, although there have been Horn clan representatives in most of the Hopi pueblos almost since the beginning.
-But Keet Seel and Betatakin were both competely abandoned before 1320 CE.
+The story is likely an allegory for an actual historical event: as the climate got more dry, rattlesnakes probably became more of a problem.
+In this case, members of the Snake clan are recorded to have relocated directly to the village that was Walpi at the time: at the foot of 1st Mesa.